 Many people do not realize that supplements, homeopathic treatments, herbal medicines, and the like are not regulated by the Food and Drug Administration like prescription medicines, treatments and vaccinations.
 Conventional veterinary medicine like conventional medicine is regulated and the drugs and treatments must be thoroughly tested, safe and effective.
 There is no federal oversight that a bottle of supplement even contains what it purports to contain much less than it remedies a disease or promotes some aspect of health.
 Some laws that regulate truth in advertising or deceptive trade practices may fill this vacuum but, in general, these health food concoctions are caveat emptor.

 Breeders who want to do holistic rearing should align themselves with veterinarians that are knowledgeable in the nutritional requirements of dogs and be willing to do a lot of research.
 It is a big mistake for holistic dog rearers and breeders to apply human nutritional standards to canines.
 They simply do not translate in that way and what may be a healthy food for a person could actually be deadly for a dog.
 A simple example would be the many interesting human studies that encourage people to add an ounce or two of dark chocolate to their diet.
 For canines, chocolate and, in particular, dark chocolate is not only unhealthy it is toxic.
 Similarly, a glass of red wine for dogs is not going to do great things for a canine’s cardiovascular system.
-These are simplistic examples but it is surprising how many people are willing to force their vegan diets onto their dogs.
+These are simplistic examples but it is surprising how many people are willing to force their vegan diets onto their dogs, or even decide to only use vegan treats.

 Where to Find Natural-Rearing Dog Breeders?